SmileJet Vietnam

 Where Vietnam wins decisively

 Network curation.
-Vietnam has five SmileJet cities and a curated partner network in each, with country-wide guarantee transferability.
+Vietnam has five SmileJet cities and a curated partner network in each, with treatment coordination support across the country.
 Thailand has a much larger but less consolidated dental tourism market.
 The variance from top-tier to mid-tier clinics is wider in Thailand.
-For patients who want network-level standards rather than to navigate clinic-by-clinic research, Vietnam is the cleaner choice.
+For patients who want consistent partner-clinic standards rather than to navigate clinic-by-clinic research, Vietnam is the cleaner choice.

 Climate diversity.
 Vietnam stretches 1,650 km north-to-south and includes tropical island Phu Quoc; Thailand has Bangkok central plus Phuket coastal and Chiang Mai cool-north as the main options.
 For patients who specifically want cool-winter recovery (Hanoi October-April) or tropical-island recovery (Phu Quoc November-April), Vietnam's options are more suitable.